snijderlab/stitch/BatchFiles.md

 ##### N (s)

-The amount of templates to recombine from each database.
-From every database it will take the top N templates and join all of them together in all possible configurations, this means that the number of recombined templates factorially increases with N.
+The amount of templates to recombine from each segment.
+From every segment it will take the top N templates and join all of them together in all possible configurations, this means that the number of recombined templates factorially increases with N.

 ##### Order (s)

-The order in which the databases will be recombined.
-Defined as a list of the names of the database in order possibly with gaps (`*`) in between.
+The order in which the segments will be recombined.
+Defined as a list of the names of the segment in order possibly with gaps (`*`) in between.

 _Example_
 ```
 Order: IGHV IGHJ * IGHC
 ```

-If there are multiple database groups defined the order should be defined separately for each group.
-The names are matches to the database group names disregarding casing.
+If there are multiple segment groups defined the order should be defined separately for each group.
+The names are matches to the segment group names disregarding casing.

 _Example_
 ```